dtcenter/METplus/docs/Users_Guide/installation.rst

 The version number listed next to any Python package corresponds to the version that was used for testing purposes.
 Other versions of the packages **may** still work but it is not guaranteed.
+Please install these packages using pip or conda.

 **Minimum Requirements**